Li, J., A. J. Miller, D. J. Amaya, Q. Wang, P. Li, Y. Gu and P. Bai, 2025:

 Communications Earth & Environment, in press.

 Abstract.
-In the past decades, the California Current Ecosystem (CCE) has experienced intense marine heatwaves (MHWs), which have induced significant disruptions to local phytoplankton communities.
-Using 30-year CalCOFI observations, we identify a previously undocumented vertical structure in chlorophyll-a concentration (CHL) response to MHWs, characterized by CHL reductions in the surface layer coupled with increases in the subsurface.
-By integrating observations and coupled physical-biogeochemical model products, we demonstrate that surface CHL declines are primarily attributed to suppressed nutrient upwelled to the upper ocean.
+In the past decades, the California Current Ecosystem has experienced intense marine heatwaves, which have induced significant disruptions to local phytoplankton communities.
+Here, using 30-year cruise observations, we identify a previously undocumented vertical structure in chlorophyll-a concentration response to marine heatwaves, characterized by reductions in the surface layer coupled with increases in the subsurface.
+By integrating observations and coupled physical-biogeochemical model products, we demonstrate that declines of surface chlorophyll-a are primarily attributed to suppressed nutrient upwelled to the upper ocean.
 Although surface irradiance increased modestly (+3.5%), light availability in the subsurface layer improved substantially (+21.7%) due to reduced phytoplankton shading at the surface.
-Concurrent with enhanced lateral nutrient transport, phytoplankton growth at depth was promoted during MHWs.
-This study highlights the pivotal role of subsurface phytoplankton dynamics in shaping the vertical CHL structure and its variability under extreme events.
+Concurrent with enhanced lateral nutrient transport, phytoplankton growth at depth was promoted during heatwave events.
+This study highlights the pivotal role of subsurface phytoplankton dynamics in shaping the vertical chlorophyll-a concentration structure and its variability under extreme events.